AdamWongCH/analytics-thinking/README.md

 Proceed sequentially through the core modules.

-Extension modules can be explored after completing the core path.
+Extension modules deepen your analytical thinking and connect analysis to decision-making and evaluation.

 ---